Battlestar (character): Powers and abilities

-As a result of the experimental mutagenic process conducted on him by Karl Malus on behalf of the Power Broker, Lemar Hoskins has superhuman strength, durability, speed, stamina, reflexes, and agility.
-Battlestar is highly trained in gymnastics and acrobatics.
-He is an exceptional hand-to-hand combatant, and received rigorous training in unarmed combat and the use of his shield, in a style similar to the original Captain America, from the Taskmaster.
+Lemar Hoskins is a huge man in superior shape, and was powerfully built even before his musculature was enhanced.
+As a result of the experimental mutagenic augmentation process conducted on him by Dr. Karl Malus on behalf of the Power Broker, Lemar Hoskins has superhuman strength (capable of lifting 10 tons under maximum exertion), agility, reflexes and endurance.
+His speed, dexterity, coordination, and balance are of the order of a superior Olympic athlete.
+Aside from the above advantages, Battlestar is an exceptional hand-to-hand combatant and highly trained in gymnastics and acrobatics.
+Having received rigorous training in unarmed combat and the use of his shield in a style similar to Captain America's own fighting style by the Taskmaster.
+He is a seasoned combat veteran with military combat experience and training in tactical leadership with the Wild Pack.
+He is highly proficient in the use of conventional firearms.

 He carries a near indestructible blunt-end triangular adamantium shield in combat, and is capable of using it defensively against kinetic and energy based attacks, and offensively as a missile weapon.
+He is capable of using his shield for defensive purposes and as a weapon.
+Due to his superhuman strength, it is potentially a lethal weapon.